lunir-project/lunir/rfcs/TEMPLATE.md

 Describe any disadvantages this feature may have, explain why they are worth the benefit of having this feature implemented.

+## Prior Art

+Show examples, if any, of a previous implementation of this feature, as previous insight is beneficial to prevent facing the same problems others have faced before.

 ## Alternatives

 Describe any alternatives to this feature, and why the proposed feature is superior.